huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 - **Date** - The user selects a date, month, and year from a carousel of options.
 Use this option when asking for the patient’s date of birth or the dates of specific medical interventions.
 - **Duration** - The user selects from a carrousel of options to choose a time or a period of time/duration.
 - **Photo** - The user can upload a photo or a file in response to a question.
 - **Phone number** - The user is asked to select the country code and enter their phone number.
-Make sure to use this option instead of **Text input** when asking for a phone number as the app can verify it is valid based on the area code.
+Make sure to use this option instead of **Text input** when asking for a phone number as the Huma App can verify it is valid based on the area code.
 - **Scale** - The scale option is useful if you want the patient to choose a value within a minimum and maximum range.
 They simply position the slider on a scale.
 - **Info page / Submission page** - These cards are already formatted to be used at the beginning and end of the questionnaire and don’t require any input from the patient, they are just there to inform.